The Tale Begins Here With CHAPTER – 1

-The Imperial point defence fire continued to handily destroy all incoming fire.
+The Imperial point defense fire continued to handily destroy all incoming fire.
 Our second wave of missiles destroyed another twenty-eight ships and crippled half that many more.

-The Lepanto’s tactical officer droned on over our comms, “Commodore, computer analysis of the exchange of fire thus far suggests the pirates don’t have a central computer coordinating either their attacks or defences.”
+The Lepanto’s tactical officer droned on over our comms, “Commodore, computer analysis of the exchange of fire thus far suggests the pirates don’t have a central computer coordinating either their attacks or defenses.”

 “Initiate firing solution Delta.”

-The rail gun shells struck holes in the enemy’s cone formation even as our second and then our third wave of missiles fell upon them with a vengeance.
+The rail gun shells punched holes through the enemy’s cone formation even as our second and then our third wave of missiles fell upon them with a vengeance.
 The pirate’s firewall became more porous with every ship they lost to our salvos.

 Once the fleets closed within twenty-five million kilometers, the exchange of fire became nearly continuous.
-As the distance shrank further, handfulls of enemy missiles began to slip through our ship’s defensive fire and explode against their force shields.
+As the distance shrank further, handfuls of enemy missiles began to slip through our ship’s defensive fire and explode against our force shields.
 The kinetics struck with small effect, but the plasma warheads began to drain our force shields.

 The pirates firewall proved even more penetrable.
 Our torpedoes and rail gun shells fell upon them to catastrophic effect.
 A third of their fleet was either destroyed or inoperable, blown into molten shrapnel or adrift without power and venting atmosphere.

 “The fleets are at twelve million kilometers and closing.
-Enemy formation is breaking up, commodore.”
+Enemy formation is breaking up.”